deadbok/ssg/README.md

 Static site generator is a toy of mine, since many python static blog generators are pretty large, and intimidating.
 This is an exercise to make a simple framework for static site generation.
-On top of this a blog engine is appearing.
+On top of this a blog engine has been written.

 Static Site Generator basics
 ----------------------------